-A, Ithaca, designed to closely replicate physical and biological processes, to abstract statistical models with the goal of predicting phenotypes using the simplest mathematical function that results in the highest accuracy.
-Mechanistic models such as crop growth models (CGM) rely on physiological equations validated through detailed experimentation and can make predictions with high accuracy. v.
-2018; Soufizadeh et al. 2018; Hammer et al. 2020).
-However, the types of data and quality needed are prohibitively challenge in biology and related fields (Messina et al. 2009, 2018; Technow et al. 2015; Cooper et al. 2016, 2021; Varshney et al. 2017; Washburn et al. 2020; Jarquin et al. 2021;

-Li et al. 2021).
-Most traditional approaches have focused on

-simplifying the problem by holding one or more factors constant (genetics, environment, management, or some subset within these) or accounting for some of the factors statistically as nuisance parameters.
-Methods have also generally been tailored to specific use cases and developed within a single siloed sub-discipline (Meuwissen et al. 2001; Jones et al. 2003; Holzworth et al. 2014, 2018; Crossa et al. 2017;

-Boote 2019).
-The methods used for prediction have also

-varied significantly, from fine-tuned mechanistic models
+Prediction of phenotypes from a combination of environmental (E), genetic (G), and humanimposed (often referred to as management(M)) conditions has been a long standing challenge in biology and related fields (Messina et al. 2009, 2018; Technow et al. 2015; Cooper et al. 2016, 2021; Varshney et al. 2017; Washburn et al. 2020; Jarquin et al. 2021; Li et al. 2021).
+Most traditional approaches have focused on simplifying the problem by holding one or more factors constant (genetics, environment, management, or some subset within these) or accounting for some of the factors statistically as nuisance parameters.
+Methods have also generally been tailored to specific use cases and developed within a single siloed sub-discipline (Meuwissen et al. 2001; Jones et al. 2003; Holzworth et al. 2014, 2018; Crossa et al. 2017; Boote 2019).
+The methods used for prediction have also varied significantly, from fine-tuned mechanistic models designed to closely replicate physical and biological processes, to abstract statistical models with the goal of predicting phenotypes using the simplest mathematical function that results in the highest accuracy.

-expensive and impractical for any more than a few cultivars

-(G) at a time.
+Mechanistic models such as crop growth models (CGM) rely on physiological equations validated through detailed experimentation and can make predictions with high accuracy when provided with high quality data (Holzworth et al. 2018; Soufizadeh et al. 2018; Hammer et al. 2020).
+However, the types of data and quality needed is prohibitively expensive and impractical for any more than a few cultivars (G) at a time.
 Geneticists and breeders have successfully used statistical models, primarily Best Linear Unbiased Prediction (BLUP) and genomic BLUP (GBLUP), for decades (Henderson 1975; Meuwissen et al. 2001; Gaffney et al. 2015).
-These methods have focused on prediction within the G space (sometimes called genomic prediction (GP)), but can be extended to incorporate information from E and/ or M (Jarquín et al. 2014; Li et al. 2021).
+These methods have focused on prediction within the G space (sometimes called genomic prediction (GP)) but can be extended to incorporate information from E and/or M (Jarquín et al. 2014; Li et al. 2021).
 The downside to these methods is that they are not mechanistic in nature and require extensive feature engineering and data complexity reduction in order to avoid overfitting, limiting their interpretation, and perhaps accuracy.
 Conversely, GP methods are fairly robust to lower quality multi-environment trial data.
-Methods that incorporate both mechanistic and statistical components have recently been developed (Technow et al. 2015; Messina et al. 2018; Millet et al. 2019), and shown promise, but they still require data that are not easily collected by most research or breeding programs, and many aspects of the models have not been publicly released.
+Methods that incorporate both mechanistic and statistical components have recently been developed (Technow et al. 2015; Messina et al. 2018; Millet et al. 2019), and shown promise, but they still require data that is not easily collected by most research or breeding programs, and many aspects of the models have not been publicly released.

-While current methods have had significant impacts on phenotype prediction and continue to yield important results in breeding and agronomy, they are each limited in the context of prediction across G, E, and M by one or more of the following: (1) a reliance on subjective feature engineering and factor reduction, (2) a need for expensive or low through-put data, and (3) the inability to utilize historical datasets not designed specifically for that method.
+While current methods have had significant impacts on phenotype prediction and continue to yield important results in breeding and agronomy, they are each limited in the context of prediction across G, E, and M by one or more of the following: 1) a reliance on subjective feature engineering and factor reduction, 2) a need for expensive or low through-put data, and 3) the inability to utilize historical datasets not designed specifically for that method.